Beyond the Guidebook: Blackbeard’s Coastal Haunts

 Everyone says you have to walk in Blackbeard’s footsteps when you visit the North Carolina coast.
 But being a “must see” doesn’t mean it can’t surprise you.
 Learn more about this classically North Carolina activity, and then go beyond the guidebook with our insider tips.

 Daring, crafty and frightful looking, he was the most infamous pirate of them all.
 Blackbeard stalked the shores of North Carolina for a brief period in the 18th century before meeting his end in the waters just off Ocracoke.
-2018 marks the 300th anniversary of his death – a milestone Smithsonian named a “Major Anniversary Worth Traveling For This Year.”
+2018 marked the 300th anniversary of his death.

 Formerly known as Edward Teach, Blackbeard was a sailor who earned a reputation for being bold and fearless – skills he parlayed into piracy after Queens Anne’s War.